Republicans Worry Trump Is Falling Into The Arms Of 'Chuck And Nancy'

 "It could be discussed," Trump told reporters during a Cabinet meeting.
 "There are a lot of good reasons to do that."

-Cramer said that a day before the Trump struck the deal with Democrats, no one could have imagined such a deal.
+Cramer said that a day before Trump struck the deal with Democrats, no one could have imagined such an agreement.
 Cramer, who was a guest of Trump's on Air Force One, did, however, offer a conciliatory nod.

 "For me personally, I trust the president's negotiating ability," he said.
 "I think he felt this was the best deal he could get."

-Note: A previous version of this story misspelled Bismarck, N.D., as Bismark.